jankowski-t/MeshAdventurer-Reborn/README.md

 - 1206 SMD resistors: 1k x1, 10k x1 and 100k x2 (these form a voltage divider to sense battery voltage; other reasonably high values can be used as long as the voltage applied to ESP's pin is no higher than 3.3 V when battery is full and the ratio is set correctly in firmware).
 - 1206 SMD capacitors: 100nF x4.
 - 100uF tantalum capacitors, size B, voltage at least 6,3V, x2.
+## Notes:
+EasyEDA project is provided in Project folder in addition to the Gerbers needed for manufacturing.
+Feel free to make your own modifications to the project and share them but keep in mind the original author's license which is also provided in this repository.